 Summer and winter jobs in Minnesota lodges near Voyageurs National Park.
 The jobs include cooks, waitstaff, housekeepers, jobs working on the docks, naturalists, dog mushers and more!
 See what the Great North Woods are all about.

 Jobs in Alaska near the "mountain kingdom of North America".
 Wrangell-St Elias is the largest unit in the National Park System and hosts the largest collection of glaciers and peaks above 16,000 feet on the continent.
 Home to18,008 foot Mount St Elias, the 2nd highest peak in the U.S.

 Yellowstone is the World's First National Park ~ and what a treasure it is!
 Cool Works(tm) wouldn't exist without Yellowstone, so it holds a special place for us.
-Geysers and hot pots, bears and bison, mountains and canyons all await you here!
-Jobs are available in and around Yellowstone in a variety of operations.
+Geysers and hot pots, rich history, bears and bison, mountains and canyons all await you here.

 Yosemite - a grand collection of waterfalls, meadows, and forests that include groves of giant sequoias, the world's largest living things.
 The word "spectacular" does not do this place justice.
 Spend some time working and living there and see.

 The diversity of this ecosystem is kept alive by the elements of water and fire, both working to replenish the vast and varied system of wetlands, uplands and mountains.
 Get ready to enjoy a land rich in cultural heritage and natural history.